capactio/capact/docs/tutorial/content-creation/README.md

 - [CloudSQL Runner](../../../cmd/cloudsql-runner/README.md)
 - [Terraform Runner](../../../cmd/terraform-runner/README.md)

-To check the schema of the runner input you have to look in the [`och-content/type/runner`](../../../och-content/type/runner) directory.
+To check the schema of the runner input, you have to look in the [`och-content/type/runner`](../../../och-content/type/runner) directory.
 You can find there the JSON schema and an example input for the runner.

 You can read more about runners in [this document](../../runner.md).